nkinnan/esphome-pace-bms/README.md

 1. The basic stuff like board type, wifi credentials, api or mqtt configuration, web_server if used, and so on.
 3. Configuration of the UART and the pace_bms component to speak with your battery pack.
-4. Exposing the values / status / configuration that you want accessible via the web_server dashboard, homeassistant, or mqtt.
+4. Exposing the sensors / configuration values that you want accessible via the web_server dashboard, homeassistant, or mqtt.

-I won't go over 1 since that will be specific to your setup, except to say that if you want to use `web_server` then you should probably add `version: 3` and click the dark mode icon whenever you open it up because it is a *significant* improvement over version 2, but not yet set as the default.
+I won't go over 1 since that will be specific to your setup, except to say that if you want to use `web_server` then you should probably add `version: 3` and click the dark mode icon whenever you open it up.
+It is a *significant* improvement over version 2, but not yet set as the default, and some of the color choices indicate it was designed in dark mode since they don't work as well with a white background - mainly the logging colors.

 sub-sections:
 - [A note on logging](#A-note-on-logging)